wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

 [gl-lom]:                       ../glossary-en.md#custom-ruleset-the-former-term-is-lom
 [doc-selinux]:                  configure-selinux.md

-# Configuration of the Statistics Service
+# Statistics Service

-To obtain statistics about the filter node, use the `wallarm_status` directive, which is written in the NGINX configuration file.

-## Configuring the Statistics Service
+You can obtain Wallarm [NGINX or Native](../installation/nginx-native-node-internals.md) node statistics using the `wallarm_status` service.
+This article describes how to configure and use the service.

+!!! info "Native node statistics service"
+    For [Native](../installation/nginx-native-node-internals.md#native-node) nodes, although still available, `wallarm_status` is a legacy service.
+The main one is the `metrics` service available by `curl localhost:9000/metrics` (see ["metrics"](../installation/native-node/all-in-one-conf.md#metricsenabled) parameters in the Native node configuration).

+## Setup

 !!! warning "Important"